jfarschman/npc-generator/README.md

 for DaggerHeart on FoundryVTT.

 ## TODO
-* I wrote this code prior to the release of [Foundryborne's Daggerheart](https://github.com/Foundryborne/daggerheart) game system for FoundryFTT, but I've heard that it's released and working now.
-IT's not tested
-* For DaggerHeart, I'm using importing into "Adversaries" but at the moment, I'm not creating a complete adversary.
 * Images - I'd love to integrate some image for these NPC.
 * Kanka.io - Import.
 I wrote the code for the ability to create a character from this directly into Kanka, but I haven't tested it.
 I bet it works, but first you'll need a kanka_id_map.json and of course API access.